Betswish/2026/_posts/2026-04-27-budget-alignment.md

 🔧 **Base model.** `deepseek-ai/DeepSeek-R1-Distill-Qwen-7B`, a large reasoning model distilled from R1 through supervised fine-tuning on its reasoning traces, exhibiting an English/Chinese-dominant prior.

 **Step 1 — Small SFT to teach in-language reasoning.**
-We fine-tune on **817 curated multilingual reasoning chains** (from LiMO [5]).
+We fine-tune on **817 curated multilingual reasoning chains** (from LiMO <d-cite key="ye2025limo"></d-cite>).
 This supervision data contains high-quality reasoning data matching R1 long-form reasoning *style*.
 No Reinforcement Learning (RL) here — just teach the policy to keep reasoning in the user’s query language.

 **Step 2 — Math-only GRPO to push accuracy while retaining reasoning language.**
-We run an RLVR-style GRPO with no KL, higher clip of 0.28 vs −0.2 (DAPO-like [6]), rollout 24, LoRA r = 8, LR = 1e-5, **only on a Math-500 set translated to each language**.
+We run an RLVR-style GRPO with no KL, higher clip of 0.28 vs −0.2 (DAPO-like <d-cite key="yu2025dapo"></d-cite>), rollout 24, LoRA r = 8, LR = 1e-5, **only on a Math-500 set translated to each language**.
 Intuition: let RL optimize hard cases and verification behaviors, while the high clip reduces catastrophic reasoning style collapse back to English.

-We set the verifiable rewards as **1.0 for accuracy, 0.2 for language consistency of reasoning traces, and 0.2 for answer format** [7].
+We set the verifiable rewards as **1.0 for accuracy, 0.2 for language consistency of reasoning traces, and 0.2 for answer format** <d-cite key="rastogi2025magistral"></d-cite>.

 📊 **Evaluation.**